Skip to content

 ICEYE also offers the Quicklook product which is a raster graphic preview of a GRD image.
 Quicklook images are encoded in the PNG file format with metadata included.
 They are compatible with most common documentation, presentation and publishing software.
 As such they are easily exploitable by non-technical staff without specialized GIS software or uncommon expertise.
 More information on the Quicklook product is available in Section 5.2.1.

-The amplitude data product offering also contains two products that are only possible with the Dwell and Dwell Fine imaging modes.
+Two amplitude data products are only offered with the Dwell, Dwell Fine and Dwell Precise imaging modes.
 The first of these is the Colorized Sub-aperture Image (CSI) product which is a composite SAR image resulting from the coadding of 13 distinctively colored sub-aperture images.
 These are packaged into the GeoTIFF format with all metadata included.
 They are excellent for detecting human-made structures and moving objects.
 More information on the CSI product is available in Section 5.4.1.

-The second Dwell and Dwell Fine specific product is the SAR Video (VID) product which is a short video with 25 individual frames each representing a discrete sub-aperture SAR image taken during the same collection.
+The second Dwell, Dwell Fine and Dwell Precise specific product is the SAR Video (VID) product which is a short video with 25 individual frames each representing a discrete sub-aperture SAR image taken during the same collection.
 VID products are delivered in both MPEG4 and GIF formats; A GeoTIFF file is also provided with each frame as a separate band.
 The metadata is also stored in the GeoTIFF file.
 Like the CSI, the VID product is excellent for detecting human-made structures and moving objects.
 More information on the VID product is available in Section 5.4.2.

 Table 5-1 provides a summary of the different amplitude data products in terms of their availability and the imaging modes through which they can be obtained.
 Further descriptions of the different data products are given in the following subsections as referenced above.